-Scholarships are handled by the Student Activities Office.
+The Student Activities Office.
+(805) 378-1434 provides applications for a variety of scholarships that are available to Moorpark College students throughout the year.
+The scholarships are advertised on a specified bulletin board inside the Campus Center.
 Eligibility for scholarships depends on a number of things, including, but not limited to, scholastic achievement, financial need, and field of study.
-All students are encouraged to check scholarship opportunities; family income is not always a factor, and you don't have to have a 4.0 GPA.
-Announcement of available scholarships is made on the Scholarship Bulletin Board in the Campus Center, and through brochures produced by the Student Activities Office.
-Reference material is available also for students to research scholarships on their own.
-For more information, please call 378-1434.
+All students are encouraged to check scholarship opportunities; family income is not always a factor, and you do not have to have a 4.0 GPA.
+Reference material is also available, in the Student Activities Office, for students to research scholarships on their own.